Operation Chastise, or the Dambusters’ Raid as it is better known, was one of the great technical achievements of the Second World War.

 BRE continues to use models, both physical and software-based, to solve complex challenges in the 21st century.
 From wind tunnel testing (see our video) to prediction of fire spread, we are still at the forefront of innovative research across all sectors of the built environment.

 Sources: edited by Peter White, from two unpublished internal documents in the BRE archive:

 N154/93 Part (b), Some reflections on the Mohne Dam, Dr Norman Davey, Watford, 1993

 N101/96 Operation Chastise: documents surviving at the Building Research Establishment, P S J Buller, Watford, 1996

 Visit BRE and see a piece of history

 The BRE site (including access to the dam and much more) has previously been open for Heritage Open days.
-We are not opening in 2019 but may do in subsequent years.
+We are hoping to open the site again once Covid-19 procedures allow.

 See photos from the previous Open Days on Flickr